-- Supports social-emotional learning and self-regulation - Improves academic achievement and student attendance are likely to learn and behave.
+In the Omaha Public Schools, we believe we can affect student behavior by creating environments where students are likely to learn and behave.
 These environments are guided by a set of standardized practices to increase the likelihood of positive behavior occurring.
 With consistent implementation, MTSS-B